 Here is what we have covered in this post:

-- What is integrated marketing communication?
+- What are integrated marketing communications?

-- Benefits/Advantages of integrated marketing communication.
+- Benefits of integrated marketing communications.

-- Disadvantages of integrated marketing communication.
+- Disadvantages of integrated marketing communications.

-- Planning for integrated marketing communication.
+- Planning for integrated marketing communications.

-- Tools for integrated marketing communication.
+- Tools for integrated marketing communications.

 EXPLAINING Integrated Marketing Communication